wp-plugins/mrw-web-design-simple-tinymce/readme.txt

 This plugin creates a single row of buttons containing the following (see also: plugin banner):

-"Styleselect,"* Bold, Italic, Add/Edit Link, Break Link, Indent, Outdent, Paste as Plain Text,** Remove Styles, Special Characters, Undo, Redo, Help, Distraction Free Mode.
+> "Styleselect,"* Bold, Italic, Add/Edit Link, Break Link, Indent, Outdent, Paste as Plain Text,** Remove Styles, Special Characters, Undo, Redo, Help, Distraction Free Mode.

 This plugin also provides a simple-yet-powerful filter (see below) for developers to add the ability to apply custom styles with the editor.

-*\* The Styleselect contains Headings 2-4 and Blockquote as well as Strikethrough, Subscript, Superscript, and Preformatted in an "Other Formats" submenu.*
+*\* The Styleselect contains Headings 2-4 and Blockquote as well as Strikethrough, Subscript, Superscript, Preformatted, and Code (added in v1.1.0) in an "Other Formats" submenu.*

 *\*\* This plugin pairs deliciously with [Paste as Plain Text](https://wordpress.org/plugins/paste-as-plain-text/).*

 > I built this plugin for use on client sites and share it in hopes that others will find it helpful.
 I'm highly motivated to maintain it since I use it for other people.
 >
+> However, **this is an opinionated plugin.** You can read an in-depth reasoning behind the decisions made by this plugin in the post ["A WordPress Formatting Manifesto."](http://mrwweb.com/wordpress-formatting-manifesto/)
+>
-> However, **this is an opinionated plugin** and so major feature additions are unlikely and support will be limited to bugs and *basic* use of the filters.
+> Major feature additions are unlikely and support will be limited to bugs and *basic* use of the filters.

 = Filters =